CoolCoderSuper/visualbasic-language-server/README.md

 vim.lsp.enable('vb_ls')
 ```
-Be sure to also add the contents of the vim-config folder to your vim start directory to register improved syntax
+You will also have to install the [vbnet.nvim](https://github.com/CoolCoderSuper/vbnet.nvim) plugin to register the
-highlighting and the vbnet filetype.
+vbnet filetype and improved syntax highlighting.

 ## Visual Studio Code
 See [vscode-vb-ls](https://marketplace.visualstudio.com/items?itemName=CoolCoderSuper.vscode-vb-ls).